ZJU-PL/lotus/docs/source/user_guide/pdg_query_language.rst

 Extending the Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See :doc:`developer_guide` for how to add new query operations.
+See :doc:`../developer/developer_guide` for how to add new query operations.

 Integration with Other Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~